About Valentine Guesthouse professional year-round bed & breakfast, central location in Tollcross, closest to castle, Hume tartan history.

 We are 10 minutes walk to Prince's Street and15 minutes walk to The Royal Mile and Edinburgh Castle.
 We are situated adjacent to theatres (we are the closest accommodation to the King’s Theatre), restaurants, cinemas, pubs, shops, and a short walk from the Edinburgh Conference Centre, and Edinburgh/Napier Universities and all major tourist attractions.

 Lothian Bus number 10 from Princes Street and number 27 from Hanover St/The Mound/North Bridge (Royal Mile) stop right outside our door.
 Many further services run across the end of Gilmore Place, less than a one minute walk away.
-See 'directions' for more detail.
+See our directions page for more detail.

-To make a booking, you can call us on the number below, or use our booking form.
+To make a booking, you can call us on the number below, or use our Availability & Online Booking.

 You can find out more about our rooms and facilities here.